Frequently Asked Questions

 Q11: Do I have to use Arrayjet printing buffers?

-Arrayjet systems do use a specially formulated hydraulic fluid to drive all of the liquid handling operations and to clean the system between sample sets.
+Arrayjet systems use a specially formulated hydraulic fluid to drive all of the liquid handling operations and to clean the system between sample sets.

 Q12: Can I print samples containing high concentrations of glycerol?